 With distinctive red and white hoops and the ram’s head logo, our vest is recognisable throughout the country as not just one of the country’s top fell running clubs, but also one of its most sociable and well run.
 As recognition of this we have been asked to organise this year’s annual Fell Running Association Dinner.

-With a membership of about one hundred and sixty members and a flourishing junior section, our club caters for and welcomes all standards of runners of all ages from social joggers to international racers.
+With a membership of about two hundred members and a flourishing junior section, our club caters for and welcomes all standards of runners of all ages from steady runners to international racers.

 What’s Fell Running all about?

 Instead of pounding along roads with the smell and noise of traffic engulfing you, fell running allows you to explore our beautiful countryside.
 There are a few gifted top level athletes, but the majority of people compete at their own level, meeting the same faces on different runs and going at their own pace.
 Fell running is an expanding sport following the publication of Richard Askwith’s Feet in the Clouds, that describes the fell running world.

 Races vary from a few miles to marathons and beyond, but the main aspect that filters through all races is a sense of fun and camaraderie.
 Fell running is an amateur sport and so you can meet and run with the top names in the country – although most will only see their backs disappearing over the horizon!

 Running up hills – I can’t do that…

 The majority of runners will walk up the hills, but you’ll be surprised with regular training how much further you can go.